christo/scratchgen/README.md

 Scratch project files, `.sb3` files, are a zip file with assets and a json file.

-The official Scratch API only provides project metadata, and does not provide a way to obtain the scratch project files themselves, nor to modify those project files programmatically.
+The official Scratch REST API only provides project metadata, and does not provide a way to obtain the scratch project files themselves, nor to modify those project files programmatically.
 However, community members have created many projects to fill that void.

 Scratch 3 is built with Blockly